 - In case you’re wondering about the experience of floating in the Dead Sea, know that it can be accessed for free privately at one of the many resorts.
 More on this in the accommodation section.

 - Food in Jordan is largely kind on your wallet.
 All meals are incredibly filling with a good share of protein and carbs.
 Most hotels/ B&Bs offer free breakfast that are served in huge portions.

 - Instead of going for sit-down meals in restaurants, we suggest you hop from one eatery to the other digging into falafels, shawarmas, and Jordanian desserts as they’re each as little as 100 INR (1.5 USD).
 This is true, especially for Amman.
 Street-eat is a critical element in experiencing Jordan on a budget.

 - In Petra, ensure you buy water and beverages for your hike from OUTSIDE the site, preferably near your hotel/ guesthouse as they tend to overcharge you otherwise.
 There is no need to carry food for the hike (as opposed to what Lonely Planet suggests) as Petra has a large number of eateries within the site now at decent prices.

-- There is a lot of scope to negotiate with restaurants, as well.
-As an Indian, you’re likely to be greeted everywhere with a “Indian?
+- There’s a negotiation of the price of the food at some restaurants.
+As an Indian, you’re likely to be greeted everywhere with an “Indian?
 Welcome Welcome!”.
-Some restaurants immediately cut down their buffet costs from 12 JOD to 6 JOD when they learnt we are Indians.
-This is true for restaurants on the highways especially.
+Some restaurants immediately cut down their buffet costs to half when they learnt we are Indians.
+This is especially true for restaurants on the highways.
 The attitude is a bit different towards Westerners, albeit still warm.

 - The best way to experience Jordan in its complete avatar is by renting a car.
 It gives you the freedom to stop along anywhere you wish, something you’ll definitely want to do given the astounding vistas that will be surrounding you.
 Moreover, public transport isn’t fully developed yet leaving car rental the only option!